What is Hospice Respite Care?

 Taking care of a terminally ill loved one can be rewarding and exhausting – physically, mentally, and emotionally.
 Some days are unique because they allow you to make meaningful memories that you will cherish forever.
 Other days challenge you to the end of your endurance.
 A respite care program can assist caregivers in staying balanced and preventing burnout.

 Inpatient respite care is short-term, inpatient care designed to give caregivers a break.
 In a Medicare-approved hospice facility, Medicare may cover transportation and five (5) consecutive days of in-patient care.
-You can use respite care more than once, but only once during each benefit period.
-If you are unfamiliar with the phrase “benefit period,” it refers to the 90 days of hospice care that your loved one can receive before having to re-certify their eligibility.

 Why Would Respite Care Be Requested?